ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 1. The amount of data is enormous.
 For example, Whatsapp process 60 billion messages a day.
 2. Recent chats are accessed frequently.
-3. Random access of data.
-User might use features such as search, view your mentioned, view history, jump to specific messages, etc.
+3. Random access to data.
+Users might use features such as search, view your mentioned, view history, jump to specific messages, etc.
-4. The read to write ratio is about 1:1 on 1 chat systems
+4. The read-to-write ratio is about 1:1 on 1 chat systems

 Here, we choose key-value store for the following reasons: